Version 3.16 Approx 0.4 MB First Published 30 Sept 2020 Last Updated 26 July 2023

-An Access database can create up to 255 simltaneous connections to local & linked tables.
+For many years, Access databases have been able to create up to 256 simultaneous connections to local and linked tables.

 'Cannot open any more tables' or 'Cannot open any more databases'.